 Which Office Locations Have the Longest Wait Times?

 Your luck may depend entirely on which Social Security office location you choose to visit.
-Understaffed offices, new-hire trainees and bad weather can all lead to unusually long wait times for visitors.
-But from 2010-2017, these six SSA office locations consistently ranked among the longest wait times 5-6 years in a row:
+Understaffed offices, new hires, and bad weather can all lead to very long wait times for visitors.
+But in 2019, these 10 SSA office locations had the longest wait times, on average:

-- Mid Cities, Texas (average wait time: 65 minutes)
+- Vancouver, Washington (average wait time: 50 minutes)

-- Allapattah, Florida (average wait time: 63 minutes)
+- Mount Prospect, Illinois (average wait time: 49.8 minutes)

 If your local SSA office is listed above, consider making an appointment… and plan to wait awhile.